toponerld-ops/Cortex-8/README.md

 ## *Project Visionnnn*

-okay so this is gen 5 of my flight controller. like i keep building these things and i genuinely just wanna see how far one (1) guy can push drone hardware before reality stops meeee. the plan is kinda simple ngl:

-build flight controllers from scratchhh cram literally every subsystem onto one tiny board eventually get into AI autonomous flight bc i think drones that think for themselves is the coolest shi ever (no skynet erm)
+This is Gen 5 of my custom flight controller journey.
+I keep building these things because I genuinely want to see how far one guy can push drone hardware before reality kicks in.
+The long-term plan is straightforward: design flight controllers from scratch, cram every possible subsystem onto one tiny board, and eventually move into AI-powered autonomous flight (the "drones that think for themselves" thing is just too cool — no Skynet though, promise).

-i js think machines doing their own thing is peak. this whole project is me messing around w flight control, power systems, fpv, crash recovery and one day Full Robot Sentience™
-Cortex-8 is just the next stepp towards that.
-Overviewww
-so basically Cortex-8 is an 8-in-1 AIO flight controller i built from the ground up for X8 coaxial fpv racing drones (yes i larp as a drone engineer in my free time, no i do not have a union card for thisss). literally everything flight control, esc power stage, dual battery setup, usb-pd charging, fpv video, AND a crash locator all crammed onto one 61x65mm 8 layer hdi board. its actually unhinged how much is on thereee.

-PCB stuff (boringggg but necessary)

-mcu: stm32h743 @ 480mhz

-wireless: esp32-s3 (wifi + ble + elrs)

-motors: 8, x8 coaxial

-battery: 2x 2s lipo, series/parallel switchable

-voltage: 7.4v parallel / 14.8v series

-max current: 10a continuous per phase

-charging: 140w usb-pd 20v epr

-blackbox: 128mb qspi

-fpv range: 5-6km @ 5ghz

-pcb: 61x65mm 8-layer hdi, jlcpcb advanced + enig + xray
+Cortex-8 is the latest step in that direction — a completely over-the-top 8-in-1 All-In-One flight controller built specifically for X8 coaxial FPV racing drones.
+Key Specs

+MCU: STM32H743 running at 480MHz
+Wireless: ESP32-S3 (WiFi + BLE + ELRS support)
+ESCs: 8x integrated high-current drivers for X8 coaxial setup
+Battery: Dual 2S LiPo with software + hardware switchable series/parallel (7.4V or 14.8V)
+Charging: Up to 140W USB-PD EPR at 20V
+Blackbox: 128MB QSPI flash
+PCB: 61×65mm 8-layer HDI, ENIG finish, X-Ray inspected
-"you will never lose this drone" - me
+Bonus: Built-in crash locator so you’ll (hopefully) never lose the drone "you will never lose this drone" - me
 ---